Muszkamus/UDEMY-JS-Course/Notes/notes.md

 if (passTest) hasDriverLicense = true;

-// Checks if 'hasDriverLicense' is true, and if so, logs "I can drive" to the console if (hasDriverLicense) console.log('I can drive');
+// Checks if 'hasDriverLicense' is true, and if so, logs "I can drive" to the console if (hasDriverLicense) console.log("I can drive");

 // Tries to declare two constants with names 'interface' and 'private'
-// In strict mode, using 'interface' and 'private' as variable names will cause an error const interface = 'Audio'; // Error: 'interface' is a reserved word const private = 534; // Error: 'private' is a reserved word
+// In strict mode, using 'interface' and 'private' as variable names will cause an error const interface = "Audio"; // Error: 'interface' is a reserved word const private = 534; // Error: 'private' is a reserved word
 ```